Best Quilt & Doona in Australia: Top 9 (2020 reviews)

 People living in climates like Melbourne, where the summers are warm and the winters chilly – often have 2 quilts, on rotation according to the weather.
 They find a lighter version is best for hot summer nights, and a thicker version better for Winter.
 Some prefer a second Medium style rather than an heavy winter quilt, which they add on top of their summer version, to save space and money.

 - Summer Quilt: Dry warm climates lend themselves to fillings such as bamboo, cotton and microfibre.
-These are lighter, more breathable fabrics which are better suited to warm and hot sleepers and warm climates.
+Alternatively go with a light filling wool quilt.
+These are lighter, more breathable options which are better suited to warm and hot sleepers and warm climates.

 - Winter Quilt: cold climates lend themselves to heavier fillings such as wool and down, and a heavy style cotton-wadding.
 Heavier microfibres are also suitable.